 A permanent life insurance policy stays in force as long as you live, provided the premiums are paid.
 Because of its permanence, you can rest assured that your policy will eventually pay out the cash benefit to your beneficiaries.
 Term life insurance, while less expensive, does not provide such a guarantee.
 It is only valid for a limited time, which means that the insurer will only pay while the policy is active.
 If you outlive your term life policy, your payout is forfeited.

-How to utilize Insurance in Estate Planning?
+How to use Insurance in Estate Planning?

 You can use life insurance in estate planning for multiple purposes.
 Apart from ensuring your beneficiaries inherit the same amount of money, life insurance can help you with: